bevy-cheatbook/bevy-cheatbook/src/setup/bevy-git.md

 before upgrading to a new major version.
 You might also want to wait for any 3rd-party plugins you are using to support the new Bevy version.

-On the other hand, for experimentation and for Bevy development, you are encouraged to try the latest in-development code from git!
-The latest release is often missing the freshest bug fixes, usability improvements, and features.
-It may be compelling to join in on the action!
+On the other hand, before an upcoming release, you are highly encouraged to try the Release Candidate and provide feedback and bug reports before the final release.

+The latest in-development code from git is only really useful for experimentation and Bevy development during each dev cycle.
+If you want to join in on the action, feel free to give it a try!

 If you are new to Bevy, this might not be for you.
 You will be more comfortable using the released version.
 It will have the best compatibility with community plugins and documentation.

-The in-development version of Bevy has frequent breaking changes.
+The in-development version of Bevy has frequent and reckless breaking changes.
 Therefore, it can be very annoying to use for real projects.
 Also, 3rd-party plugin authors often don't bother to stay compatible.
 You will face breakage often and probably have to fix it yourself.

-It is only recommended to do this for more experimental or toy projects.

 Though, there are ways you can manage the breakage and make it less of a problem.
 Thanks to cargo, you can update bevy at your convenience, whenever you